ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

 ## Components of Reading

 - **Decoding**
+  - One large study compared gains from a variety of instructional approaches in 130 ABE classrooms; it found that the greatest gain was found for structured instruction in alphabetics ([Alamprese, 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3232465/)).
   - Teaching phonological awareness is most effective when coupled with learning the letter-sound correspondences.
   - Explicitly and systematically teach all aspects of the word-reading system:
       - letter-sound patterns,